MJDarling-web/IndieProject/plan.md

 - [ ] total commute costs for each commute type
 - [ ] connect selection of vehicle from my vehicles of user of what type of vehicles they have.

-git commit -m "updated jsp errors missing ${} for display, updated ComparisonCostServlet and AddCommutngLogServlet to be forwarding and reqeusting data through cost_analyses table, data is generating in the table on jsp page but now needs to be updated to correctly calculate costs."
-CommuteCostLog needs to be updated to acurately reflect necessary datafields a user would include, need to update dropdown for vehicle type, and update MyVehicle to handle a users vehicles with mpg, need to consume mpg api. ""
+- [ ] Data is generating in the table on jsp page but now needs to be updated to correctly calculate costs.
+- [ ] CommuteCostLog needs to be updated to accurately reflect necessary data fields a user would include, need to update dropdown for vehicle type, and update -[ ] MyVehicle to handle a users vehicles with mpg, need to consume mpg api.